ChrisLinn/ink/source/_posts/notes/crypto/classgroup-1.md

 These notes contain a somewhat informal exposition of some basic topics in algebraic number theory as well as pointers as to how these are relevant to cryptography.
 The reader will find _no proofs_ here, only assertions and my attempts at motivating the theory. __My goal is to swiftly take the reader from the definition of algebraic integers to that of class groups__.
 In keeping with that philosophy, I have tried to keep all theorems, lemmas, propositions and definitions _short_ and written in plain english whenever possible.

 However, __motivation is key__, and I have tried to follow some guiding threads.
-The angle that made the most sense to me[^no_originality] is that of __prime-ness: what does it mean to be  prime?__ and __factorization: when/how can one extend the standard theory of prime factorization of integers to other number systems?__
+The angle that made the most sense to me[^no_originality] is that of __prime-ness 素性: what does it mean to be  prime?__ and __factorization: when/how can one extend the standard theory of prime factorization of integers to other number systems [HY: factorization 不仅可以用于整数]?__

 [^no_originality]: and which is invariably discussed in pretty much every other text on the subject